Why We Started

 Kimberlé is a law professor at Columbia University and UCLA.
 She runs the African American Policy Forum, the social justice think tank she cofounded 25 years ago,

+and hosts a podcast on a term she coined: intersectionality.
 She was a founder and has been a leader in the intellectual movement called Critical Race Theory.
 CRT critiques how the social construction of race and institutionalized racism perpetuate a racial caste system that relegates people of color to the

 bottom tiers.